00AbhiChaunhan00/Excel-Sales-Analytics-Report/README.md

 This repository contains multiple business reports created using Microsoft Excel for analyzing sales performance from different perspectives such as customers, markets, fiscal years, and monthly profitability.

-The reports are designed for managers and business stakeholders to monitor KPIs, evaluate performance, and support strategic decision-making.

 ---

 # 📁 Reports Included